-All three of these evaluation forms are completed and discussed by student and CI at least twice during the placement: mid-way through the clinical placement and the day of or prior to the last day of placement.
+All four of these evaluation form types are completed and discussed by student and CI during the placement.
 They can be completed more frequently if student progress, or lack thereof, would indicate the need to do so.
 Formal meeting times should be set, and students should be aware of the timing and duration set aside for review.